Yuumiau/LLM-OpenPrompts/README.md

 ![Contributions: Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)

-**LLM-OpenPrompts** is a public repository containing a wide variety of prompts for Large Language Models (LLMs) like OpenAI's GPT series.
+**LLM-OpenPrompts** is a public repository containing a wide variety of prompts for Large Language Models (LLMs) like OpenAI's GPT series and other Generative AI (like Midjourney).
 The aim of this repository is to provide a comprehensive collection of prompts that facilitate various task automations using LLMs, ranging from simple Q&A to complex problem-solving.

+This repository is being built upon.
+Many things are subject to change.

 ## Table of Contents